Now accepting new patients — call 212-328-1180

 Ready for performance-focused recovery?

-Book a performance-focused craniosacral session to reduce stress load, restore easy movement, and support recovery so your training translates on game day.
+Request a craniosacral session with Dr. Alex Kaminsky to reduce stress load, restore easy movement, and support recovery so your training translates on game day.
+The office will follow up about availability and next steps.